PubInv/PIRCS-pubinv-respiration-control-standard/PIRCS.md

 ## The Standard

-An air drive will present an I2C 5-Volt electrical interface with a 4-pin JST or Molex-style connector. (size TBD.)
+An Air Drive will present an I2C or SPI electrical interface with a 4-pin JST or Molex-style connector. (size TBD.)
+An Air Drive must clearly state what voltage level its outside interface operates at (5V, 3.3V, 1.8V or other.)
+The non-communication eletrical power needed by the Air Drive is not a part of this standard.

 The air drive will listen on an address of (x??)
 (TBD) and will also listen for broadcast messages.
 A PIRCS v0.1 message will consist of precisely ten bytes.
 These bytes are clinically meaningful parameters.
 They are in order: